 Are you looking to launch a new product or service?

-But what does go to market mean, and how can you use it to ensure maximum sales and customer satisfaction?
+But what does go-to-market mean, and how can you use it to maximise sales and ensure customer satisfaction?

 Anyone who finds themselves in the following three situations needs a GTM strategy: